 Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 Data Representation We will build on students' knowledge of binary from year 7.
 We will introduce binary arithmetic and hexadecimal numbers.
 We will also introduce logic gates.
 Students will know How numbers can be written as 1s and 0s.
 How to add up binary numbers.
 How hexadecimal numbers work How logic gates are used to create circuits in a computer Students will be able to Convert numbers from decimal to binary to hexadecimal and back.
 Add up binary numbers Complete truth tables for simple logic circuits.
 Students will complete a test towards the end of the module which will inform their grade Data Representation We will build on students' knowledge of binary from year 7.
 We will introduce binary arithmetic and hexadecimal numbers.
 We will also introduce logic gates.
-Autumn 2 Computer Programming 4 Students will create Windows Form Applications for the first time.
-These enable students to use textboxes, picture boxes and buttons to create simple Students will know About objects and properties and how to manipulate them to create interactive forms.
-Students will be able to They will be able to use the programming techniques they have covered in small basic to create more complicated form applications.
-Students will work on a larger project over a number of lessons, this will be assessed.
+Autumn 2 Computer Programming 4 Students will build on their coding skills within python.
+Students will know What iteration statements are and how they can be used.
+Students will be able to Write definite and indefinite iteration statements .
+Students will complete practical assessments at various points throughout the module.
+Computer programming is a key skill in the world of IT today.
+This module really prepares students for the programming element of the GCSE.